Linaro/website/_posts/current/blog/2023-10-05-android-14-now-available-on-linaro-reference-boards-in-aosp.md

 This day-0 boot of Android 14 release has been made possible due to Linaro's long-standing collaboration with Google, the upstream community, as well as the upstream efforts of Linaro's Android and landing teams.
 While there is always more work to do, this is a highly satisfying demonstration of the work of all the teams involved.

-{% include image.html path="/assets/images/content/image-of-rb5-running-android-14.png" alt="mage of RB5 running Android 14" %}  {% include image.html path="/assets/images/content/image-of-hikey960-running-android-14.png" alt="Image of Hikey960 running Android 14" %}
+{% include image.html path="/assets/images/content/image-of-rb5-running-android-14.png" alt="Easter-egg Image of Android 14 running on RB5" %}  {% include image.html path="/assets/images/content/image-of-hikey960-running-android-14.png" alt="Easter-egg Image of Android 14 running on Hikey960" %}

 ### How to get Android 14 to boot on Linaro supported devboards?